 Members are always seeking ways to elevate preconception wellness among professional associations and practices.
 As such, we are pleased to share the release of the American Academy of Family Physicians’ position paper on preconception care.
 Read: AAFP Preconception Care (Position Paper), American Academy of Family Physicians (December 2015)

-Currently, funding from the W.K.
+Funding from the W.K.
 Kellogg Foundation paired with leadership from Dr. Dan Frayne, Maggie Adams and the Mountain Area Health Education Center, supported a preconception health system learning collaborative.
 This group focused on developing core elements and a framework to guide leaders in integration preconception health across systems.
 The learning collaborative has wrapped up, but the partners have been integrated into the clinical workgroup so the work is continuing.
 If you are interested in joining please contact Dan.Frayne@mahec.net.

 The workgroup is also reviewing the content of the Preconception Clinical Resource Guide on this website and considering modifications and restructuring.
 Interested in being part of that discussion?
 Please contact Dan!